Aimanizales/React-Tutorial/README.md

 ## WTF is it?

-It's a **declarative**, efficient, and flexible JavaScript library for building user interfaces. _Declarative: ???_
+It's a **declarative**, efficient, and flexible JavaScript library for building user interfaces.

+What does a declarative mean?
+[Declarative vs imperative programming](https://codeburst.io/declarative-vs-imperative-programming-a8a7c93d9ad2)

 ---